-At our recent CustomerGauge User Group Meeting Georgia Gonis from MYOB and Karen Moffitt from nib health funds laid out similar best practice approaches to coaching staff to better understand the feedback:
+At our recent CustomerGauge User Group Meeting Georgia Gonis from MYOB and Karen Moffitt, then at nib health funds, laid out similar best practice approaches to coaching staff to better understand the feedback:

 1. First ensure that all staff have direct access to their personal feedback, i.e. feedback that customers have provided about them individually.

 “The more people see it the more people can get the most out of the program, which is the whole idea… Now everyone in nib … sees it in one form or another.”

 2. Then work one on one with individual staff members to review their personal feedback.
 Select some positive and some negative items of feedback and coach them through what the customer is saying.
 Help them to unpick what they did well (to get good feedback) and did poorly (to get negative feedback).

 At this point do not focus on the score itself but on the words that customers have used.
 Make sure to include positive and negative feedback so that staff do not get an overly negative or positive view of their performance.

 “In the beginning our team leaders used to sit with the guys so that there were no surprises.”

 3. Lastly, work through how they would react differently in the future.